 The stamp duty reduction schemes applicable to first-time buyers, second-time buyers, and property acquisitions in Gozo will be extended by a further year.

-Thus, the stamp duty exemption for first time buyers (exemption from stamp duty on the first €200,000 of the consideration), second time buyers (refund of duty paid on the first €86,000 of the value of the replacement property, or the first €150,000 in the case of persons with disability or guardians of persons with disability) and purchases of property in Gozo (rate of duty of €2 for every €100 or part thereof with respect to transfers inter vivos of residential property situated in Gozo) will be extended.
+Thus, the stamp duty exemption for first-time buyers (exemption from stamp duty on the first €200,000 of the consideration), second-time buyers (refund of duty paid on the first €86,000 of the value of the replacement property, or the first €150,000 in the case of persons with disability or guardians of persons with disability) and purchases of property in Gozo (rate of duty of €2 for every €100 or part thereof with respect to transfers inter vivos of residential property situated in Gozo) will be extended.

-Stamp duty exemption for first time buyers on the first €200,000 has been extended until the end of 2022.
+Stamp duty exemption for first-time buyers on the first €200,000 has been extended until the end of 2022.
 This is equivalent to a maximum saving of €7,000.

-Individuals who sell their home to acquire another residential property are eligible to a refund on stamp duty of up to €3,000 (or €5,000 for persons with special needs) provided that they do not own any other property at the time.
+Individuals who sell their home to acquire another residential property are eligible for a refund on stamp duty of up to €3,000 (or €5,000 for persons with special needs) provided that they do not own any other property at the time.
 This measure has been extended until the end of 2022.

 If one purchases a property in Gozo before the end of 2022, the stamp duty will be reduced from 5% to 2%.

-The reduction of the rate of stamp duty to 1.5% on the first €400,000 of the transfer value, and the reduction of income tax on capital gains to 5% on the first €400,000 of the transfer value will not be renewed and therefore will expire in June 2022.
+The reduction of the rate of stamp duty to 1.5% on the first €400,000 of the transfer value and the reduction of income tax on capital gains to 5% on the first €400,000 of the transfer value will not be renewed and therefore will expire in June 2022.

 Equity sharing plus scheme

-APS Bank plc, subject to all bank’s criteria being satisfied, will be granting applicants a maximum loan up to €160,000 to purchase a property in finished and habitable state or in shell form state which can be rendered to a habitable state at the total expense of €200,000.
+APS Bank plc, subject to all bank’s criteria being satisfied, will be granting applicants a maximum loan of up to €160,000 to purchase a property in a finished and habitable state or in shell form state which can be rendered to a habitable state at the total expense of €200,000.

 Who can apply?